TechEnginHER/JSDocViewer/ReadMe.md

 ---

 ## 🛠 Usage
-🔹 Generate Markdown Only:
+🧾 Option 1: Generate Markdown documentation

-Extracts JSDoc comments from a JavaScript file or folder and saves them as Markdown in /output/docs.md.
+Extract JSDoc comments from a JavaScript file or folder and save the result as `docs.md` inside the /output folder.

     node cli.js --file example/sample.js

-🔹 Generate & Preview in Browser:
+🌐 Option 2: Generate & Preview in the browser

-Launches a local Express server and renders your Markdown documentation at http://localhost:3000.
+Run the tool with the `--serve` flag to launch a local Express server.
+It renders the generated Markdown in a browser-friendly format at: `http://localhost:3000`

     node cli.js --file example/sample.js --serve